-But no matter the size, there are some clear takeaways from decorators to keep in mind when conceiving these spaces, and so we've asked some of our favorite interior designers for their best apartment hallway ideas.
+But no matter the size, there are some clear takeaways from decorators to keep in mind when conceiving these spaces, and so we've asked some of our favorite interior designers for their best apartment entryway ideas.

 Entryway ideas for apartments are key to creating a good first impression